Why single women are winning in real estate

-Single women own more homes than single men — in Tennessee and nationwide.
+What's happening: Sixty years ago, women couldn't get a credit card or mortgage without a male co-signer.

-Why it matters: Sixty years ago, women couldn't get a credit card or a mortgage without a male co-signer.
-Now, the share of single women homeowners eclipses single men.
+- Now, the nation's share of single women homeowners eclipses that of single men, and overall homeownership is majority female.

-Driving the news: Solo women mortgage applicants made up 18% of the market in 2023 — a share that's slowly grown since mortgage platform Maxwell started tracking applicants' gender and marital statuses in 2021.
+- In Texas, census data shows 10.7% of homes in Texas are owned by single women, compared to 8.5% by single men.

-- One in three women with partners bought alone because they were in a stronger financial position to do so, Maxwell's annual Single Women Home Buyer Report found.
+Why it matters: The gender pay gap and inequitable caregiving responsibilities have historically served as barriers for women.

-State of play: Census data shows single women own more than 13% of Tennessee's homes, compared to 10% of single men.
+- But the rise in homeownership accompanies a strong shift toward women-led households, both single and married, Urban Institute researcher Jung Hyun Choi tells Axios.

-What they're saying: There is a strong shift toward women-led households, Urban Institute researcher Jung Hyun Choi tells Axios.
+The big picture: Solo women mortgage applicants made up 18% of the market in 2023 — a share that's slowly grown since mortgage platform Maxwell started tracking applicants' gender and marital status in 2021.

-By the numbers: Women were the primary breadwinners in less than a third of total households (married and single) in 1990.
-In 2021, the majority (51%) were women-headed.
+Zoom out: In 1990, less than a third of total households (married and single) were headed by females.
+In 2021, the majority (51%) of households reported being female-headed.

 Of note: In most age groups, women outnumber men.
 "This is more a reflection of strength in numbers than economic vitality," Pew researcher Richard Fry tells Axios.